neicnordic/sensitive-data-archive/sda/cmd/download/download.md

 Useful when the client needs to process the header separately.
 Does not support Range requests.

+- Response Headers
+  - `Content-Length`: size of the re-encrypted Crypt4GH header in bytes
+  - `SDA-Content-ETag`: the same stable synthetic ETag that `/files/:fileId/content` returns as its `ETag`.
+Lets a client fetch the header and the content in two separate requests and confirm that they refer to the same archive blob.

 #### `HEAD /files/:fileId/content` and `GET /files/:fileId/content`

 Returns only the encrypted data segments (without the Crypt4GH header).